 And it goes without saying that the amount you earn will be determined by the dog grooming fees you charge.

-Costs of Running Your Own Dog Grooming Business
+Managing Your Own Dog Grooming Business

-There are costs involved in running your own dog grooming business and you need to be aware of them before you begin.
+There are several costs involved in running your own dog grooming business and you need to be aware of them before you begin.

 If you don’t have enough start-up capital, you could initially work from your home.
 You could then rent some space later when you can afford it or buy a van for mobile grooming.
 Again, it depends on your finances.